83.4 KB pdf

 - Descriptor 2: Innovations transferred into health care from another sector such as another public service body, another industry or non-health related field

 - Descriptor 3: Innovations transferred into the UK health care sector from health care systems overseas

 - Descriptor 4: Innovations transferred or adapted from one health care setting to another eg social care to health care

-The next round of our Innovating for Improvement programme will open for applications in spring/early summer 2016.
+The next round of our Innovating for Improvement programme will open for applications on 6 May 2016.

-Our Innovating for Improvement programme is very popular, therefore please ensure you register for our newsletter and email alerts to receive updates on when this programme is open for applications.
+Our Innovating for Improvement programme is very popular, therefore please ensure you register for our newsletter and email alerts to receive updates on this programme.